On the path separation number of graphs: Proofs

-Second, we construct an arbitrary system of paths that covers the edges of $Q^0$.
+\textbf{Type 2:} Construct an arbitrary system of paths that covers the edges of $Q^0$.
 It is easy to prove by induction that there is such a system consisting of $d$ paths.
 Construct the set of mirror image paths in $Q^1$.
+There are $2d$ paths of Type 2.

-This second group of paths is of size $2d$ and separates any pair of mirror image edges.
-Observe that doing so for every crossing edge $e'$ and interior edge $e''$ there is a path containing $e''$ but not $e'$.
+The set of Type 2 paths separates pairs of mirror image edges (thus satisfying (3) above).
+Furthermore, for every crossing edge $e'$ and interior edge $e''$ there is a path in this second group containing $e''$ but not $e'$.
+So they will be used to aid in separation of the pairs in (4).

-We find a \textit{separating family} of the $2^{d-1}$ crossing edges.
-That is, sets $S_1,\ldots,S_{d-1}$ of crossing edges so that for each pair of crossing edges, there is an $S_i$ that contains the first but not the second and an $S_j$ that contains the second but not the first.\footnote{Any separating family of a set, $\Sigma$, of size $n$ can be found, e.g., by assigning binary codes of length $\lceil\log_2 n\rceil$ to each member of $\Sigma$ and then placing an element into the $j^{\rm th}$ member of the family if and only if the $j^{\rm th}$ bit of its code is $1$.
-Such a separating family has size $\lceil\log_2 n\rceil$ and the sizes of the sets are at most $n/2$.}
+\textbf{Type 3:} Construct a system of paths via a \textit{separating family} of the $2^{d-1}$ crossing edges of size $2d-2$.\footnote{A (strong) separating family, $F_0\cup F_1$, of a set $\Sigma$ of size $n$ can be found as follows: Assign a binary codes of length $\lceil\log_2 n\rceil$ to each member of $\Sigma$.
+Place it into the $j^{\rm th}$ member of $F_0$ if and only if the $j^{\rm th}$ bit of its code is $0$.
+Place it into the $j^{\rm th}$ member of $F_1$ if and only if the $j^{\rm th}$ bit of its code is $1$.
+Each of $F_0$ and $F_1$ is a weak separating family and their union is a strong separating family.
+The size of $F_0\cup F_1$ is $2\lceil\log_2 n\rceil$ and the sizes of the sets are at most $n/2$.} That is, sets $S_1,\ldots,S_{2d-2}$ of crossing edges so that for each pair of crossing edges there is an $S_i$ that contains the first but not the second and an $S_j$ that contains the second but not the first.

+For each $S_j$ we will construct two paths utilizing a Hamilton path $v_1^0,\dots,v_{N}^0$ in the $(d-1)$-dimensional hypercube $Q^0$ and its mirror image in $Q^1$.
+Here $N=2^{d-1}$.
+(Hypercubes of dimension at least 2 are well-known to be Hamiltonian.
+According to~\cite{Fink}, this fact goes back to 1872~\cite{Gros}.)